AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/sign-in-cnnxt.md

 uid: sign-in-cnnxt
 ---

-# Sign in to AVEVA Connect and navigate to AVEVA Data Hub
+# Sign in to AVEVA Connect and navigate to Data Hub

 This topic explains how to navigate to AVEVA Data Hub via [AVEVA™ Connect](https://connect.aveva.com/) for the following types of accounts: